 Where to go

-There is a real abundance of activities to do in London Almost every corner you turn will reveal something delightful for tourists to see and do.
+There is a real abundance of activities to do in London Almost every corner you turn will reveal something delightful for tourists to see and do whether you are on a one-day trip to London or there for a longer period of time.
 First timers will want to visit the Houses of Parliament, Buckingham Palace and the Tower of London, of course, and there is St Paul’s Cathedral, the London Eye and the London Dungeon.
 Check out the Natural History and Science Museums, too, and Madame Tussauds is well worth a visit if you have kids.
 Animal lovers have plenty of options as well, with the London Zoo and the Sealife Centre attracting millions of visitors every year.
 There are plenty of entertainment attractions to enjoy, too, such as Shrek’s Adventure, the Warner Bros.
 Studio Tour, and all the theatres and shows that are dotted around the city in great abundance.
 River cruises, night bus tours, an incredible nightlife with some fantastic clubs, bars and traditional English pubs – London has everything you want from an exciting city break – and a lot more besides.

 What to eat

 As a capital city, it’s fair to say that London can be expensive when it comes to finding something to eat.
 However, as many of the leading attractions are free or low cost – especially with a London Pass – why not treat yourself by spending a little more to enjoy the incredible fine dining experiences that London is home to?
-There are restaurants and street food stalls that cater for literally every taste and culture you can imagine, from Lebanese cuisine through to traditional British fares like Pie and Mash.
+There are restaurants and street food stalls that cater for literally every taste and culture you can imagine, from Lebanese cuisine through to traditional British fares like Pie and Mash and there obviously are some amazingly cute cafes in London at as well.
+Surprisingly there are some great ice cream options as well.
 And if you want to save some money, there are plenty of tiny little cafes that offer perfect examples of the traditional English Breakfast.
 One word of warning, however – don’t have one of these every day, as you will start to feel it around the waist!
 The UK has come a long way in terms of culinary delights over the past couple of decades, and the reputation for being mediocre for food has long been shed.

 Things to remember